Lizhecheng02/Custom-ChatGPT/README.md

 python compare.py
 ```

-We select some data from the test set of the dataset we initially chose for testing, and store the labeled answers, original ChatGPT responses, and responses from our fine-tuned model in a json file and a csv file together.
+We select some data from the test set of the dataset we initially chose for training, and store the labeled answers, original ChatGPT responses, and responses from our fine-tuned model in a json file and a csv file together.
 After the run completes, we will obtain two files named **results.json** and **results.csv**.

-### Hope this repo can help you.
+### Hope this Repo can help you.